nixpkgs-architecture/.github/hosting.md

   - Either copy the meeting notes into the clipboard directly or download them as a Markdown file
   - Commit the meeting notes to the repository, either via a local checkout or the GitHub UI for creating a new file
   - File name should be "YYYY-MM-DD.md", commit subject should be "Meeting #NUMBER"
-- In the Discourse agenda, create a reply containing the meeting notes
+- Create a Discourse post with the meeting notes